StylianosNikopoulos/ForumWeb-.NET/README.md

 # ForumWeb

-On this Website users create an account and ask questions about programming and technology features.
+ This Website allows users to create accounts and actively engage in discussions surrounding programming and technology features.
-Also users answer and solve problems in related topics.
-Admin has access to all answers and questions and can delete anything he wants or ban account if someone don't follow the rules.
-All data is stored in the database
+ Users can pose questions, share insights, and collaboratively solve problems within the realm of related topics.
+ The administrative backbone ensures a secure and orderly environment, granting admin access to all questions and answers.
+ This authority enables content moderation, empowering the admin to delete content as needed or enforce account bans for rule violations.
+ Robustly designed, the platform securely stores all data in a sophisticated database.Technologies: Visual Studio, .NET Framework, HTML, CSS, Javascript, C#

 -----------------------------------------------------------------------------------------------------------------------------------------